 Planning the Visit

-Reaching Overeem at 4/30 Patriarch Drive in Huntingfield requires driving south from central Hobart; the journey takes approximately 20 minutes by car.
+Reaching Overeem at 4/30 Patriarch Drive in Huntingfield requires driving south from central Hobart.
 Visitors planning a wider Hobart tasting itinerary should confirm opening hours directly before visiting, as production facility hours can differ significantly from dedicated cellar door operations.
 Combining Overeem with a stop at Sullivans Cove Distillery or Lark Distillery creates a focused half-day devoted to Tasmania's most recognised whisky producers.
-For the broader Hobart context, see our full Hobart restaurants guide, which covers the city's dining and drinking circuit at neighbourhood level.

-Purchases made at the distillery typically include expressions not available through retail channels, which is the clearest reason to make the trip rather than ordering online.
+Purchases made at the distillery may include expressions not available through retail channels.
 The 2025 Pearl 2 Star Prestige recognition suggests current production is performing at a level worth documenting in a serious cellar.

 Where It Fits